NicholasSynovic/Free-CS-Education/source/websites.rst

 	*	-	99 Haskell Problems
 		-	https://wiki.haskell.org/H-99:_Ninety-Nine_Haskell_Problems
 		-	These are Haskell translations of Ninety-Nine Lisp Problems, which are themselves translations of Ninety-Nine Prolog Problems.
-		-	Programming Practice, Challenges, Haskell
+		-	Programming Practice, Challenges

 	*	-	99 Lisp Problems
 		-	https://www.ic.unicamp.br/~meidanis/courses/mc336/2006s2/funcional/L-99_Ninety-Nine_Lisp_Problems.html
 		-	Based on a Prolog problem list by werner.hett@hti.bfh.ch
-		-	Programming Practice, Challenges, Lisp
+		-	Programming Practice, Challenges

 	*	-	99 OCaml Problems
 		-	https://github.com/christiankissig/ocaml99/wiki
 		-	For a description of the problems see 99 Problems in Haskell.
-		-	Programming Practice, Challenges, OCaml
+		-	Programming Practice, Challenges

 	*	-	99 Prolog Problems
 		-	https://web.archive.org/web/20110423054039/http://sites.google.com/site/prologsite/prolog-problems/
 		-	This is a remake of the P-99: Ninety-Nine Prolog Problems collection that I assembled over several years of teaching at the University of Applied Sciences at Biel-Bienne, Switzerland.
-		-	Practice Problems, Challenges, Prolog
+		-	Practice Problems, Challenges

 	*	-	Haskell Tutorials List
 		-	https://wiki.haskell.org/Category:Tutorials
 		-	Tutorials for programming in Haskell
-		-	Practice Problems, Education, Haskell
+		-	Practice Problems, Education

 	*	-	Code Combat
 		-	https://codecombat.com/
 		-	The most engaging way to learn computer science
-		-	Beginner, Education
+		-	Education

 	*	-	CheckiO
 		-	https://checkio.org/
 		-	 Coding games for beginners and advanced programmers where you can improve your coding skills by solving engaging challenges and fun task using Python and TypeScript
-		-	Programming Practice, Challenges, Python, TypeScript
+		-	Programming Practice, Challenges

 	*	-	GeeksforGeeks
 		-	https://www.geeksforgeeks.org/